Skip to content

 The indexer is the largest consumer of CPU, and the modular input is the largest consumer of memory.

 AWS throws a ProvisionedThroughputExceededException if a call returns 10 MB of data and subsequent calls are made within the next 5 seconds.
-Splunk observed this error while testing with three shards only every one to five minutes.
+During testing with 3 shards, this error occurred only once every 1 to 5 minutes.